 Here you will find some Electronics Fields or Areas we have experience in and/or are of our interest.
 If your project is not related with the topics described here, don’t worry, we love Electronics so please contact us anyway.
 If you want to see some of our designs, please visit our Custom PCB Gallery.

 In a large number of systems and in almost all electronics fields, there is an interface between the analog and digital domains.
 When these two domains meet, we are referring to mixed-signal systems.
-Good design practices will assure the ADC samples from the analog section to provide a reliable representation in the digital section.
+The transition between these two domains is made by a device called Analog-to-Digital converter, or ADC in short.
+Good design practices must ensure that the ADC samples taken from the analog section are a reliable representation in the digital section.
 This is especially true when low-level analog signals are present in the vicinity of other sections like power supplies and high-speed digital circuitry.
 Here at Cohen Electronics Consulting, we have plenty of experience in mixed-signal design.

 Some topics related to this field are:

 Data converters – Analog to Digital and Digital to Analog.

 Audio – Amplifiers, filters and digital signal processing DSP